talkiq/gcloud-aio/taskqueue/README.rst

 We're still working on documentation -- for now, you can use the `smoke test`_ as an example.

-In addition to the `TaskManager` implementation -- which directly maps to the Google Cloud API -- this project implements a Pull Task Queue Manager, which:
+In addition to the `TaskQueue` implementation -- which directly maps to the Google Cloud API -- this project implements a Pull Task Queue Manager, which:
-This implements a pull task queue manager, which:

 - leases tasks from a single pull task queue
 - renews tasks as necessary